-- Business and light industry that fill a unique niche in the town and complement economic development efforts in the County villages. - Business and light industry that capitalize on community strengths. - Business and light industry that do not exacerbate community weaknesses.
+- Business and light industry that fill a unique niche in the town and complement economic development efforts in the Village of - Business and light industry that capitalize on community strengths. - Business and light industry that do not exacerbate community weaknesses.